 - In The Gargoyle, Marianne Engel carves her grotesques with a manic obsession, eschewing food and sleep for days and days on end, leading to repeated hospitalizations and commitments.
 She believes that she is giving away her "thousands of hearts," and will die once she has given away the last one.
 Which she does.
 She also talks to herself in Latin and believes that she's Really 700 Years Old.
 Nonetheless, she is very kind and loving, and is the protagonist's Love Interest.

-- The Great Gonzo from The Muppet Show comes up with acts like smashing up a car to the tune of "The Anvil Chorus" or reciting the poetry of Percy Shelley while disarming a bomb, so maybe "eccentric" is putting it mildly.
+- The Great Gonzo from The Muppet Show comes up with acts like smashing up a car to the tune of "The Anvil Chorus" or reciting Percy Shelley's "To a Skylark" while disarming a bomb, so maybe "eccentric" is putting it mildly.

 - Kids Praise: Psalty and the kids are mistaken for this while time-travelling to a 1820s tent meeting, due to the fact that they were wearing 1980s clothing, which would look strange to someone from the 1820s:

 Brother Fred: What're we gonna do, Brother Ted?
 The musicians haven't shown up yet!Brother Ted: I don't know, Brother Fred, but there are five hundred people in that tent, waiting for the service to start!(Time-travellers appear)Brother Fred: What's that?!Brother Ted: I don't know!
 They're very different-looking...Brother Fred: Then they must be the musicians!
 Hurry up!
 Hurry up, now, you're late!